HMRLKE/Word_Frequency_Extractor/new_readme.md

 To run `wwf.py`, open a terminal and navigate to the directory where the script is located.
 Then, run the following command:

-`python `wwf.py` [language code]`
+`python wwf.py [language code]`

 Replace `[language code]` with the language code of the Wiktionary data you want to download.

+The list of possible `[language codes]` can be found in the [Basic list of Wikipedia table, in the "WP code" column] (https://en.wikipedia.org/wiki/List_of_Wikipedias)

 For example, to download Hungarian Wiktionary data, you would use the following command:

-e.g.: `python `wwf.py` hu`
+`python wwf.py hu`

 This will execute the two bash scripts with the language code `hu` substituted into them, resulting in the latest pages and articles for Hungarian Wiktionary being downloaded and a word frequency file for Hungarian being generated.